-On 6 October 1999, the UN General Assembly adopted the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women (Optional Protocol).
+On 6 October 1999, the UN General Assembly adopted the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women.

-The communication procedure confers authority on the Committee on the Elimination of Discrimination against Women (CEDAW Committee) to consider communications (i.e., complaints) submitted by or on behalf of individual women or groups of individual women, claiming that a State Party has violated their rights in CEDAW.
+- The communication procedure enables women to submit communications (i.e., complaints) alleging that a State Party has violated their rights in CEDAW.

-The inquiry procedure empowers the Committee to conduct inquiries into reliable allegations that a State Party has committed grave or systematic violations of rights in CEDAW.
+- The inquiry procedure empowers the Committee to conduct inquiries into reliable information that a State Party has committed grave or systematic violations of rights in CEDAW.

-A woman might decide to use the Optional Protocol to CEDAW because she wants to:
+A woman might use the Optional Protocol to CEDAW because she wants to:

-- seek redress for violations of her human rights, but there are no further means of obtaining redress at the national level;
+- seek redress for human rights violations, but there are no further means of obtaining redress domestically

-- hold the State Party accountable for its actions or inactions;
+- hold a State Party accountable for its actions

-- draw international attention to her case in an attempt to mobilise support and apply pressure on the State Party to provide redress;
+- draw international attention to her case, mobilise support and apply pressure on the State Party to act

-- establish an international legal precedent that would compel a State Party to address violations of women’s human rights; and
+- establish an international legal precedent that would compel state action

 - provide a focus for national advocacy on women’s rights issues.